Research issue in focus

 Data governance

 Data governance refers to technical, organisational and regulatory mechanisms for responsible data sharing and use.
 These components are deeply connected to broader societal concerns such as data security, privacy, autonomy and political engagement.
-These include infrastructures, artificial intelligence (AI) integration and issues around data ownership and commodification.
+Data governance includes infrastructures, artificial intelligence integration and issues around data ownership and commodification.
 In our research, we explore the development of resilient data governance frameworks, tools and best practices.
-These guide the responsible use of data in the public interest across organisational and national boundaries.
+Part of this is the responsible use of data in the public interest across organisational and national boundaries.

 The economic and societal potential of data is huge: they enable new technological innovation and scientific insights, and help us address societal challenges.
 As such, they are an important resource for various sectors of society, including industry, public service, and healthcare.
 In the latter, for example, treatment data from care can be used to develop AI models for predicting patient falls, to better protect them from falls in everyday life.